 Carrying all the credit cards and money you have in a single wallet is a sure-proof recipe for disaster.
 While cash is often misplaced or simply stolen, credit cards can also get stuck in an ATM or simply be denied for one reason or the other.
 This is why it’s important to have more than one financial resource available.
 Make sure you always have small amounts of cash on you and a debit or an ATM card in case you run out of money, but always have a spare card just in case and split your resources between your different bags and belongings.

 No matter what type of emergency you experience, whether it’s losing your ID and passport, getting stuck in a middle of nowhere in the middle of your road trip or other crisis situation, the most important thing is to remain calm and collected.
-Avoid lashing out at the people around you and be patient.
+Therre’s nothing like being prepared for your trip and travelling with those things that will make your trip better.
 The majority of stressful situations can be avoided with careful planning ahead so try to prepare as best as you can.
 Keep your cool and try to find a silver lining while you wait for your situation to get resolved.